ahmerkureishi/Lingual.js/README.md

 ## Todo

-[x] Infinite depth of locales (i.e. `<data-translate="support.intro.welcome"></div>`) [ ] Method overriding to extend support of automatic translations for browsers that do not support DOM Mutators [ ] Simplistic pluralization rules for most languages
+* Method overriding to extend support of automatic translations for browsers that do not support DOM Mutators
+* Simplistic pluralization rules for most languages

 ## Licensing